 “Drink this.
 Orchid dehydrates you… especially since we redosed.”

-Melika was sweating.
-Her eyes weren’t just glazed over.
-They were watery glass.
+Melika was sweating and her eyes were watery glass.

 “Thanks… I don’t feel so good.”